dominikj111/wave-docker-starter/themes/README.md

-Individual themes has to be mounted to container separatelly.
+Individual themes must be mounted to the container separately via docker-compose.yml volumes.